 Is financial aid available?

 Yes.
-Financial aid is available for degree-seeking students, and information can be obtained at www.kumc.edu/studentcenter or by calling (913) 588-5170.
+Financial aid is available for degree-seeking students, and information can be obtained from the Division of Student Services.
 Submit applications for financial aid by March 1 for priority status.
-Students will be notified in April if they have been matched with the program.
+Students will be notified in April if they have been matched with the dietetic internship program at KU.
 Financial aid is also available for students in the Great Plains IDEA program.

 Are there scholarships available?

 Yes.
 The KU Department of Dietetics and Nutrition sponsors scholarships and awards for students annually including the Sevie Nelson Scholarship, Marian Boelte Scholarship, Ruth Gordon Award, and Rowena Sherrill Award.
 Additional scholarship opportunities are available from the School of Health Professions.
 Students are also encouraged to apply for scholarships from the city and state dietetic association and the Academy of Nutrition and Dietetics.
-Application information can be accessed at www.adaf.org.
+Application information can be accessed at Academy of Nutrition and Dietetics Foundation.